What is Cerebral Palsy?

 However, the cost in both time and expense to care for a child with cerebral palsy can be overwhelming for a family.
 Even a child with mild cerebral palsy may require treatments that cost thousands of dollars.
 The CDC reported that the average cost of care for a child with cerebral palsy was 10 times greater than a child without it.

-If you are concerned that you cannot pay for your child’s condition, there are many helpful resources available to you.
+If you are concerned that you cannot pay for your child’s condition, there are many helpful child birth injury resources available to you.
 These resources include national organizations and government programs designed to help people who cannot afford unable to get the help they need.

-You can also explore legal action in the form of a cerebral palsy lawsuit if you believe that your child’s injury could have been prevented with proper medical care.
-A cerebral palsy lawsuit could reward you with the money you need to pay for your child’s expenses.
+You can also explore legal action in the form of a birth injury lawsuit if you believe that your child’s injury could have been prevented with proper medical care.
+A lawsuit could reward you with the money you need to pay for your child’s expenses.